Moaney/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    I would describe semantic HTML as tags that give the code meaning.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    "display: block;" will start a new line.
+It will take up as much width as the parent element will allow.

+    "display: inline:" Will only take up as much space as it's content.
+Height and width properties do not effect this element.

 3. What are the 4 areas of the box model?

+    Border, Margin, padding, content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    The cross axis.

 5. Explain why git is valuable to a team of developers.

+    Git is valueable to developers because, it allows a team to work on a project and keep track of all changes made.
+It also allows for developers to have version control.
+This would allow them to go back to an earlier version if something goes wrong with a newer version of code.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.